 The stereotypical gospel presentation usually involves “asking Jesus into your heart and accepting him as your personal Lord and Saviour.”
 Yet nowhere in the Bible do we find an example of this language being used to communicate the Gospel.
 We don’t find Peter on the day of Pentecost saying, “OK now, with every eye closed and heads bowed, raise your hand if you want to accept Jesus into your heart.”

 Now, it is true that Jesus is LORD and Saviour.
-However, he is LORD whether one accepts him or not and he is the Saviour of the world, not just us personally.
+However, Christ is LORD whether one accepts him or not and he is the Saviour of the world, not just us personally.

 The Gospel isn’t about how we accept Jesus into our heart, but rather how we are accepted into Christ’s Kingdom.